roman-milk/roman-milk.github.io/my-fair-slut.md

  "You do, sir."

  He shoved his fingers inside me and pumped them.
 The belt came down on me twice more and I came.
 I couldn't believe how strong it was.
 Telling him he owned me made me hotter for some reason.
 He waited for me to sufficiently recover and then had me strip.
-Report_Story #4